-Our go-to-market strategy consists of both direct sales and, to a lesser extent, sales through strategic partners.
+Our go-to-market strategy consists of both direct sales and sales through strategic partners.
+In 2017, almost half of our new customer deals were influenced by our partners.
 We sell our software almost exclusively through subscriptions and intend to grow our revenue both by adding new customers and increasing the number of users at existing customers that use applications developed on our platform.
 In addition, we sell professional services to drive customer success by helping customers build and deploy applications on our platform.